Portal Sample Metrics#

 Overview#

-The Omniverse DGX Cloud Portal (Version 1.2.0 and greater), includes built-in OpenTelemetry (OTel) metrics export capabilities for comprehensive session monitoring and observability.
-This documentation details the metrics exported and the required configuration.
+The Omniverse DGX Cloud Portal (Version 1.2.0 and later) includes built-in OpenTelemetry (OTel) metrics export for session monitoring and observability.
+This page describes the metrics the Portal exports, the attributes on each metric, and how to configure export to an OTel collector and backends such as Azure Monitor or Grafana.

 Metrics Exported#